A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

  <p align="right"> <img src="./img/1.gif" style="right;" alt=" Where is the green car likely to be in five seconds" width="700" height="400"> </p>

 In general, the way we think about handling multi-modal uncertainty is by maintaining some beliefs about how probable each potential mode is.
-Initially, if we just see this green car coming from far away, those beliefs could be initialized using some prior knowledge about this intersection (see geif at time step 0).
+Initially, if we just see this green car coming from far away, those beliefs could be initialized using some prior knowledge about this intersection (see gif at time step 0).

 In this case, let's say that car generally goes straight at this intersection.But as we continue watching the car we may notice that it is slowing down.
 Since this behavior is more consistent with turning right, the probability of turning right increases.
 And then, at the next timestep, we might notice that the car has already started turning right which again increases the probability of turning right.
 And as we keep observing, we continue updating our belief based on new evidence until eventually we can predict with high certainty that the vehicle is turning right at this intersection.